jorbDehmel/OOP-final-project/README.md

 **Justification:** All aspects of the project were thoroughly completed on-time.
 All requirements were met.
 The only aspects of this project which need improvement are "soft skills":
-Communication and group participation was mediocre, and Kate in particular did not do any of the things assigned to her (which is explained in retrospect by her dropping out).
+Communication and group participation was mediocre.
 Additionally, more communication could have been done via software management tools throughout development.
 That all being said, I am very proud of the documentation and testing: I spent a copious amount of time getting the GUI to 100% coverage, and had to use the concepts mentioned in class (IE patching, mocking) thoroughly throughout.
 The documentation is also very thorough and consistant.

 ## Dependencies:
 - `python3`